Board Members

 Current Terms of Office

 Members of the University of North Florida Board of Trustees are appointed by the Governor (6 members) and by the Board of Governors (5 members).
 These 11 appointments are subject to confirmation by the Senate.
-The remaining 2 members are the chair of the Faculty Association and the president of Student Government.
+The remaining 2 members are the president of the Faculty Association and the president of Student Government.
 The appointed members serve staggered 5-year terms.

 Appointed by the Governor: